International recognition of Abkhazia and South Ossetia: Russia's recognition

 President Medvedev announcing that he has signed decrees recognising the independence of Abkhazia and South Ossetia (in Russian).
 Transcript in English.

 After hearing the aforementioned appeals from both the Abkhazian and South Ossetian leadership, on 25 August 2008, the Federation Council and State Duma passed motions calling upon President Dmitry Medvedev to recognise the independence of both states and establish diplomatic relations.
-On 26 August 2008, President Medvedev signed decrees recognising the independence of Abkhazia and South Ossetia as sovereign states.
+On 26 August 2008, Medvedev signed decrees recognising the independence of Abkhazia and South Ossetia as sovereign states.

-In the UN Security Council, the United States was heavily critical of Russian support of the secessionist governments, accusing the government of violating Georgia's territorial integrity.
-In response, Vitaly Churkin, the Permanent Representative of Russia to the UN, attacked the U.S. claim to moral high ground by recalling its invasion of Iraq in 2003.
-Others accused the United States of hypocrisy, citing its support of the violation of Serbian territorial integrity when it recognised the independence of Kosovo in 2008.
+At the UN Security Council, the United States was heavily critical of Russian support for the secessionist governments, accusing the government of violating Georgia's territorial integrity.
+In response, Vitaly Churkin, the Permanent Representative of Russia to the UN, attacked the U.S. claim to the moral high ground by recalling the 2003 invasion of Iraq.
+Others accused the United States of hypocrisy, citing its steps against Serbian territorial integrity when it recognised the independence of Kosovo in 2008.

 The Russian government also welcomed Nicaragua's recognition of the two states, and called on other countries to "recognise reality" and follow Nicaragua's example.
 President Daniel Ortega announced that his government "recognises the independence of South Ossetia and Abkhazia and fully supports the Russian government's position."
 Medvedev also signed into law federal bills ratifying friendship, cooperation, and mutual assistance pacts between his government and those of Abkhazia and South Ossetia.
 The laws stipulated the obligations of each state to provide assistance to each other if either of them comes under attack, joint protection of Abkhazia and South Ossetia's borders, as well as cooperation on a wide range of economic, social, and humanitarian issues.
 The states would also jointly counter organised crime, international terrorism, and drug trafficking, documents to this effect were signed for 10 years with an option to extend the deal automatically.